The Scope Of This Privacy Code

-IMS collects Personal Information in the normal course of providing products and services.
+IMS collects Personal Information in the normal course of providing its products and services.

 Unless additional purposes are identified to an individual before or at the time of collection of Personal Information, IMS will collect Personal Information for the following purposes:

 - to determine the suitability of products or services for an individual or the eligibility of an individual for products and services;

 - to set up and manage products and services that meet an individual’s needs;